-- The nerve tissue has bundles of myelinated axons and convey action potential nerve impulses.
+- The nerve tissue has bundles of myelinated axons and conveys action potential nerve impulses.

 - In simple words, nervous tissue is responsible to control and coordinate many activities of our body.
-It stimulates our muscle contractions, makes us aware about the environment, and plays a main role in memory, reasoning, and emotions.
+It stimulates our muscle contractions, makes us aware of the environment, and plays the main role in memory, reasoning, and emotions.